-I started using essential oils about a year ago, and I cannot get enough of them.
+I started using these amazing essential oils about a year ago, and I cannot get enough of them.
 They smell fantastic and are also reputed for their spiritually and emotionally uplifting properties.
 No matter what mood I’m in, there is an essential oil that I can use in my self-care routine.

 When I’m feeling tired I love to inhale a few drops of orange and peppermint oils.
 I also find grapefruit and lime to be a very uplifting scent when used in my diffuser.